Japan Immigration Fees and JESTA 2026: Fee Increase, PR, Renewal and Employer Checklist

-Key point: Headlines referring to fees rising “up to 30 times” mainly concern the proposed statutory ceiling for permanent residence permission.
-It does not mean that every immigration fee has already increased to JPY 100,000 or JPY 300,000 immediately.
+Key point: Reports about fees rising “up to 30 times” mainly refer to proposed statutory fee ceilings, especially the possible ceiling for permanent residence permission.
+They do not mean that every immigration fee has already increased to JPY 100,000 or JPY 300,000.
+Actual amounts, effective dates, and any reduction or exemption rules must be confirmed through Cabinet Orders, ministerial rules, and official announcements after the legal framework is finalized.

 Point 1